bjamturley/MedSchoolAtlas/Physiology/Resting Potential.md

 **F** = faraday's constant
 ### Simplified: $E_{eq} = \frac{60}{z} * log(\frac{[X_o]}{[X_i]})$
 *memorize this pls*
-# Depolarization and hyperpolarization
+# Depolarization and Hyperpolarization
 Depolarization occurs as the membrane becomes less negative.
 Hyperpolarization occurs as the cells becomes more negative then its resting state.
 ## Resting membrane potential
 As ions flow over the cell membrane, they produce current.
 At steady state, the currents from sodium and potassium cancel each other out.
 Therefore, $I_K + I_{Na} = 0$.

 The sodium-potassium pump will maintain the cell membrane potential as the leak channels freely move ions in and out of the cell.
 The leak channels will usually be permeable to one ion at a time, which creates the gradient.
-# Membrane conductance
+# Membrane Conductance
 The membrane potential is the differences in voltages inside and outside the cell.
 ## Voltage
 Ohms law states *V = IR*